 Cold Damage

-If the succulent is too cold then the leaves can turn mushy in texture and the leaves can turn brown or black depending on the severity of the cold with a dying appearance to them similar to over watering.
+If the succulent is too cold, then the leaves can turn mushy in texture, and the leaves can turn brown or black depending on the severity of the cold, with a dying appearance to them similar to over watering.

-In most cases the new tender leaves tend to go soft and mushy first although extreme cold causes the plant to die back.
+In most cases, the new tender leaves tend to go soft and mushy first, although extreme cold causes the plant to die back.

-Only resume watering the succulent when the callus of the leaf cut has healed over to prevent other potential problems.
+I discovered it is crcual to only resume watering the succulent when the callus of the leaf cut has healed over to prevent other potential problems.

 Key Takeaways: